 - how many treatments you need

-According to a 2018 statistic by the American Society of Plastic Surgeons, the average price is $131 per treatment.
-Since most people need between 5 and 16 treatments, you’re looking at a cost of about $655 to $2,000 over the course of a few months or years.
+According to the American Society of Plastic Surgeons, as of 2020, the average price is $167 per treatment.
+Since most people need between 5 and 16 treatments, you’re looking at a cost of about $835 to $2,672 over the course of a few months or years.

 Microdermabrasion is nonsurgical and minimally invasive, so it doesn’t require much physical preparation.

-Here are some questions you should ask prior to your treatment:
+Here are some questions you should ask before your treatment:

 - Who will perform the microdermabrasion?

 - What are the potential side effects?

 - Do I have a higher risk for any side effects?

 - May I see before-and-after photos of previous patients?